 - 8.1 Teachers assess children's work in English in three phases.
 The short-term assessments that teachers make as part of every lesson help them to adjust their daily plans.
 They match these short-term assessments closely to the teaching objectives.
 Written or verbal feedback is given to help guide children's progress, through the setting of small tasks.
 Older children are encouraged to make judgements about how they can improve their own work.
 Further details can be found in the schools marking policy. - 8.2 Teachers use medium-term assessments to measure progress against the key objectives, and to help them plan for the next unit of work.
 Regular assessments are made to show how individual children are progressing against expectations.
 These will form part of the discussion between the class teacher and senior leaders at pupils progress meetings and with termly meetings with parents. - 8.3 Teachers make long-term assessments towards the end of the school year, and they use these to assess progress against school and national targets.
 With the help of these long-term assessments they are able to set targets for the next school year, and to summarise the progress of each child before discussing it with the child's parents.
-The next teacher then uses these long-term assessments as the planning basis for the new school year. - 8.4 These long-term assessments are based on end-of-year tests and teacher assessments.
+The next teacher then uses these long-term assessments as the planning basis for the new school year.

+- These long-term assessments are based on end-of-year tests and teacher assessments.
 Children undertake the national tests at the end of Year 2 and Year 6.
-Pupils in Year 2 also undertake the National Phonics test.
+Pupils in Year 1also undertake the National Phonics test, with pupils in Y2 being re-tested if they necessary.
 Teachers also make annual assessments of children's progress based on the expectations for each year group set down in the Primary National Curriculum Framework.

-- 8.5 The subject leader ensures teachers meet regularly to review individual examples of work, either in year groups, key stages or as a whole school.
+NFER tests in Y3, Y4 and Y5 in Reading and SPAG will be used to inform judgements. - 8.5 The subject leader ensures teachers meet regularly to review individual examples of work, either in year groups, key stages or as a whole school.
 This demonstrates what the expected level of achievement is in English in each year of the school. - 8.6 Staff are keen to improve their subject knowledge and the subject leader takes an active role in disseminating best practice and making recommendations for staff development.
 This could be whole school training, or key stage coaching or individual support.